FedorowJulia/RNA-seq-pipeline/README.md

 To run the script, follow the steps below:

-Open a terminal window and navigate to the directory containing the script.
-Type "chmod +x <script_name>" to make the script executable.
-Type "./<script_name>" to run the script.
-When prompted, enter the name of the fastq file to be processed.
-Wait for the script to complete.
 The output files will be saved in the "HISAT2" and "calculations" directories.
 Note: This script has been designed and tested on a Unix-based system.
 It may require modifications to work on other operating systems.